virgili0/Virgilio/NewToDataScience/PythonBasic.md

 In this chapter of the book you'll also find **loops**.\
 ....

-The ideas behind loops, is that you don't need to write so much lines of code in order to execute many times the same command.\
+The idea behind **loops** is that you don't need to write so much lines of code in order to execute many times the same line (or group of lines).\
 You have several types of loops:

 - **for** loop when you know the number of times you want to repeat a command
 - **while** loop when you don't know that
 - **do while** loop when you don't know that but you want to execute the line at least one time.

 Go now with the [**Chapter 2**](https://automatetheboringstuff.com/chapter2/) of the book.
-Flow control is one the of the most core concepts of programming, so be sure of understanding it.
+Flow control is one the of the core concepts of programming, so be sure of understanding it.

 _Challenge yourself_:
 - [Here](https://www.w3resource.com/python-exercises/python-conditional-statements-and-loop-exercises.php) you have more or less 20 exercises about flow control.
 Be sure of tackling them all before going on.

 ## Functions
 Functions are "self contained" modules of code that accomplish a specific task.
 Functions usually "take in" data, process it, and "return" a result.
-Once a function is written, it can be used over and over and over again.
+Once a function is written, it can be used over and over again.
 Functions can be "called" from the inside of other functions.

 A good **rule of thumb** is: if you realize that you're going to do something more than 3 times, write a function instead, and call it how many times as you want!

-Imagine the function like a machine where you put something in (the  "argument"), it makes some computations, and then spits out something else(the "returned" value).

-You can have multiple arguments and multiple return values.

-In general, you're not obliged to give parameters, and you're not obliged to expect a return value.
-The next example shows you a function without arguments and without return value.

 You can write:
 >print("Publio Virgilio Marone\n")\